rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

   [E0178]: https://doc.rust-lang.org/error_codes/E0178.html

-  (Allowing unbraced imports like `use some_crate::impl<A, B> Trait<A> for Type<B> where A: Debug, B: Debug;` would break the source code's visual hierarchy pretty badly, so I won't suggest it here, but it is possible without ambiguity too.
-If that is added, then I'm strongly in favour of rustfmt bracing the *TraitCoverage* by default and rust-analyzer suggesting it only braced.)
+  (Allowing unbraced imports like `use some_crate::impl<A, B> Trait<A> for Type<B> where A: Debug, B: Debug;` would break the source code's visual hierarchy quite badly, so I won't suggest it here, but it is possible without ambiguity too.
+If that is added for convenience, then I'm strongly in favour of rustfmt bracing the *TraitCoverage* by default and rust-analyzer suggesting it only braced.)

   Here, *TraitCoverage* imports the specified scoped `impl Trait for Type` for binding and conflict checks as if defined in the scope containing the `use`-declaration.
 The resulting visibility is taken from *UseDeclaration*, like with *SimplePath*-imported items.

   *TraitCoverage* must be fully covered by the scoped implementation visible in the source module.
 Otherwise, a compile-error occurs explaining the uncovered case (similarly to the current error(s) for missing trait implementations).

-  ***TraitCoverage* may subset the source module's implementation** by having more narrow bounds or using concrete types in place of one or more generic type parameters.
+  ***TraitCoverage* may subset the source module's implementation** by having narrower bounds or using concrete types in place of one or more generic type parameters.
 This causes only the specified subset of the scoped implementation to be imported.

   Note that scoped implementations of `unsafe` traits are imported without `unsafe`.
 It is the exporting crate's responsibility to ensure a scoped implementation is sound everywhere it is visible.